 Waiting for the Other Shoe to Drop: Bruce Jackson

 Bruce Jackson is a multiple myeloma patient who recently found Patient Empowerment Network (PEN) as a resource for his cancer journey.
-This is the second of two-part series in which he shares his story from diagnosis to living his life with cancer.
+This is the second of a two-part series in which he shares his story from diagnosis to living his life with cancer.
 Read the first part to his story here.

 “Don’t hide the disease, pull it out into the open so that others can get the chance to at least try to comprehend what you may be going through.
 The catharsis of being able to share has a value beyond measure.”